BobbyLeonard/Arduino-Espressif-HomeAuto/README.md

 the access point for the Atmega to connect to the Internet and get commands/report values to the MQTT server.
 Using an MQTT client app for android allows you to control the relays and view sensor values remotely.

-Using a SoftRTC and updating the time using NTP gives accurate time and allows you to switch the relays at a specific time
+Using a SoftRTC and updating the time using NTP gives an accurate clock and allows you to switch the relays at specific times.

 The LCD is controlled through a shift register to reduce the number of pins used